[NON-CONSTITUTIONAL] - Arbitrum Research and Development Collective [Term 2]

 • Removal of the Operations Lead Position: The responsibilities previously managed by the Operations Lead will now fall under the Supervisory Council’s remit.

-• Removal of Hats Protocol: No longer included in the proposed framework.
+• Removal of Hats Protocol: No longer included in the proposed framework, saving 45,000 ARB in costs.

 • Extension Option for the ARDC Term: Introducing the possibility to extend the ARDC’s term by an additional six (6) months, pending approval through a Snapshot proposal.
 This brings the potential total term to one (1) year.